 The High Energy Physics (HEP) Research Computing Group at the University of Victoria is actively engaged in a variety of projects for the analysis of data from particle physics experiments as well as providing advice to researchers in other fields.
 Our areas of expertise include high-speed networks, management of large scale data storage, virtualization, grid and cloud computing.
 Our current activities include:

-The particle physics group at UVIC are involved in the ATLAS experiment at the LHC collider facility at CERN in Geneva, and the BaBar experiment at the SLAC National Laboratory at Stanford University.
+The particle physics group at UVIC are involved in the ATLAS experiment at the LHC collider facility at CERN in Geneva, and the BelleII experiment at the KEK National Laboratory in Japan.
 We host computing facilities, used by the two international collaborations, that are situated in the University of Victoria's Research Computing Facility.
 Both experiments use the facility to generate simulated data and to analyze the data collected from the detectors.

-For more information, contact Randall Sobie (firstname.lastname@example.org), Institute of Particle Physics Research Scientist and Adjunct Professor at the University of Victoria.
+For more information on any of our projects, contact Randall Sobie (firstname.lastname@example.org), Institute of Particle Physics Research Scientist and Adjunct Professor at the University of Victoria.